10 Effective Employee Retention Strategies Every Company Must Follow

 One of the key worries of any organization is how to retain employees, more so the deserving employees.
 Not just that it is a setback but also the company has to start afresh with hiring new talent, grooming and nurturing them.
-A lot has been written on effective employee retention strategies in scores of management books but you would not know what might work for your organization.
+A lot has been written on effective employee retention strategy in scores of management books but you would not know what might work for your organization.

 Here are some of the easiest to adopt employee retention ideas that will work irrespective of the size of the organization.
 These effective employee retention strategies should be a part of the HR module and one shouldn’t just wait for some resignations to put them in practice.